-While, at a recommended street price of approximately $5300, I have an impression that a normal guitarist would rather get him- or herself a vintage Gibson SG from the 1960s in a mint condition, there is still a good chance that the whole bunch of 200 pieces of the new Raymond Weil Nabucco Gibson Limited Edition chronographs will be sold quite quickly: guitarists have moms, dads, and spouses and this sort of people love to spoil their loved ones with nice gadgets.
+While, at a recommended street price of approximately $5300, I have the impression that a normal guitarist would rather get him- or herself a vintage Gibson SG from the 1960s in a mint condition, there is still a good chance that the whole bunch of 200 pieces of the new Raymond Weil Nabucco Gibson Limited Edition chronographs will be sold in no time: guitarists have moms, dads, and spouses and this sort of people love to spoil their loved ones with nice gadgets.
 And this is a nice gadget indeed.

-Judging by promotional pics, the new watch seems to pay tribute to Gibson SG: an iconic guitar loved by blues and hard rock players alike that the American brand somehow manages to screw up royally for the last couple of years either with strange number of frets or with the automatic tuning machine that Mr. Juszkiewicz, Gibson’s boss also known among the initiated ones as “Henry”, seems to love so much.
-The 2015 model range was crewed in an even greater number of ways, but that’s a blog about watches, so I won’t bother you with my ranting.
+Judging by promotional pics, the new watch seems to pay tribute to the Gibson SG: an iconic guitar loved by blues and hard rock players alike that the American brand somehow manages to screw up royally for the last couple of years either with a strange number of frets or with the automatic tuning machine that Mr. Juszkiewicz, Gibson’s boss also known among the initiated ones as “Henry”, loves so much.
+The 2015 model range expanded in an even greater number of ways, but that’s a blog about watches, so I won’t bother you with my ranting.

-Since the SG line was originally designed as a lighter version of the legendary Les Paul model, the choice of a “tribute” watch seems to be more or less legit: the combination of materials makes this huge timekeeper a lot lighter than one would expect.
+Since the SG line was originally a lighter version of the legendary (and heavy as a rock) Les Paul electric guitar, the choice of a “tribute” watch is more or less legit: the combination of materials makes this huge timekeeper a lot lighter than one would expect.

-Speaking of branding, it is a bit funny to see that the plaque, which is mounted to the dial with two decorative screws suddenly starts looking like the iconic “stopbar” tailpiece that has become Gibson’s signature part (of course, only when it is not a guitar with a Bigsby vibrato or, God forbid, a Floyd Rose tremolo bridge that was installed on some of their guitars.)
-I believe that RW designers did this on purpose by replacing the original screws with convex heads to a pair with flat heads: just like that heavy duty hardware that holds the tailpiece in place and allows the part to be adjusted with nothing but a coin.
+Speaking of branding, it is a bit funny to see that the plaque, which is mounted to the dial with two decorative screws suddenly starts looking like the iconic “stopbar” tailpiece that has become Gibson’s signature part (of course, only when it is not a guitar with a Bigsby vibrato or, God forbid, a Floyd Rose tremolo bridge installed on some of their guitars.)
+I believe that RW designers did this on purpose by replacing the original screws with convex heads to a pair with flat heads: just like that heavy-duty hardware that holds the tailpiece in place and allows one to adjust the part with nothing but a coin.

-In its press release, the company is rather brief as to the movement that powers it only saying that it is called Caliber RW5010 and is good for 46 hours after being fully wound up.
-On these promo photos it is not really visible, but pictures of other Nabuccos that are powered by the same caliber give me an impression that it is in fact a redecorated and slightly modified version of caliber La Joux-Perret 8601, which is in its own turn based on an ETA 77xx chronograph movement.
+In its press release, the company is brief as to the movement that powers it only saying that it is called Caliber RW5010 and is good for 46 hours after being fully wound up.
+In these promo photos, it is not visible, but pictures of other Nabuccos with the same caliber give me the impression that it is in fact a redecorated and slightly modified version of caliber La Joux-Perret 8601 that, in its own turn, uses the good old ETA 77xx chronograph as its base.

-The movement (or at least the oscillating weight) is nicely decorated matching the overall sporty elegance of the timekeeper.
+The movement (or at least the oscillating weight) is nicely decorated matching the overall sporty elegance of the Nabucco Gibson.

 The main selling point here, as usual, is the bezel.
-Coming with their traditional tachymeter scale engraved in an easily legible font, it is crafted from a scratch-resistant silver-grey ceramic material that gives the watch that “noble” appearance it would definitely lack if the bezel was crafted from something as common as steel.
+It comes with their traditional tachymeter scale engraved in an easily legible font on the scratch-resistant silver-grey ceramic material that gives the watch that “noble” appearance it would lack if the bezel was crafted from something as common as steel.

 I don’t actually criticize the choice of dimensions here: Raymond Weil keeps this collection alive for around eight years now and probably enjoys sales that are good enough to keep the model afloat, but I want you to understand what you are subscribing for: it is a huge watch that requires a big hand.